dtzxporter/ModmeWiki/wiki/apps/Legion.md

 - 2.31 - Fixed a rare crash that would happen when previewing certain models.
 Added S11 splash screen.
 - 2.32 - Fixed certain resolution UI Image's from exporting incorrectly.
 Fix crash with custom export folders.
 Add support for embedded 'starpak' data (store rpak files).
 - 2.33 - Fixed crash on models that have blank or empty submeshes.
 Update to Visual Studio 2022 (Requires new runtime).
+- 2.34 - Fixed vertex weights on some models that had invalid data.